 Have you selected the proper time range in New Relic APM?

-If you just run the node, give it a few minutes let New Relic crunch the data and show in UI.
+If you just run the node, give it a few minutes let New Relic crunch the data and display the results in the UI.

 Are the performance measures consistent?

-We recommend to not benchmark on your development machine, as it can have another workload during different test runs.
+It is recommended not to benchmark on your development machine, as it can have another workload during different test runs.

 If you are using AB or Siege, always use the same number of connections to simulate the same request load on a node.